teuben/teunix/Env/globalprotect/README2.md

 Their most recent version, GlobalProtect_UI_deb-6.2.1.1-276.deb, seems to do better.

-One GP is on your system, it seems to leave information on the system making problems difficult to understand.
+Once GP is on your system, it seems to leave information on the system making problems difficult to understand.
 One eample is my U20 laptop, where nothing works.
 And an U22 box where it claims the certificate is not valid (like, which certificate).